Germany, Austria & Switzerland

 Corporate Responsibility in Germany, Austria & Switzerland

 JobAct® is a transformational skills development and employment initiative run by PROJEKTFABRIK, an educational social enterprise based in Germany.
 JobAct® works with young people aged 18–25 years who have left education with few or poor qualifications, have no apprenticeship secured, and face multiple difficulties entering the job market.
 The programme provides participants with both professional and social skills using a combination of general application training and creative theatre work as a means to enhance their self confidence and social skills.
 The programme has achieved a significant impact beyond government job centre schemes: An average of 60 percent of the young people it works with move into employment, compared with the 24 percent success rate of government job centres.
-With a three year investment, J.P.
-Morgan is funding the scale-up of JobAct® from a project-based initiative to a national programme with the aim of becoming government endorsed and self-sustaining.
-German Minister of Labour and Social Affairs Ursula von der Leyen is patron for J.P.
-Morgan’s support of PROJEKTFABRIK.
+With a previous three year investment, J.P.
+Morgan has funded the scale-up of JobAct® from a project-based initiative to a national programme.
+J.P.
+Morgan is currently supporting the programmes sustainability with match funding through the Catalyst Fund.

 ArbeiterKind.de encourages and assists high school students from families who have not been to university, to become first generation undergraduate students and, importantly, continues this support through to graduation.
 Through the programme, students join ArbeiterKind and meet their peers dealing with similar challenges and together through mentoring, gain confidence and self encouragement.
 The additional problem of the lack of accessible, comprehensible information about university is addressed through a bespoke website and a one-to-one mentorship programme.
 Through this programme, the organisation is able to build up a local network of mentors who go in to schools and specifically promote the possibility of attending university.
 J.P.
 Morgan has funded the organisation to develop this successful model of approach in six further cities in the state of Hesse.
 The continuing interest in and success of the programme means that in the long term, this model could be implemented by the state education system to encourage students to look towards increased career opportunities.
 In a second project, J.P.
 Morgan is currently funding Arbeiterkind.de to review and implement enhanced strategies for a sustainable growth and implement a fundraising strategy, including profiling the success of the organisation.